Avalon Hollywood: The Palace

 In 1978, ABC sold the theatre to private businessman Dennis Lidtke, who restored it and reopened it four years later with an abridged name, The Palace.

 The theater's audience seating area was removed.
 The audience raked floor was leveled to flush (same level) out from the lobby entrance area to the stage apron.
 Bands were located on the stage area.
 A double staircase was installed against the auditoriums back wall with an open arch which connected to the lobby staircase first landing, for balcony access, where tables and seating were arranged for balcony viewing of the band and dance floor below.
 One early production using the revamped facility was the 1983 Sheena Easton HBO concert special, Sheena Easton Live at the Palace, Hollywood.
 It was the venue for the performance portion of Bruce Willis' ACE nominated HBO special "The Return of Bruno", which was directed by Jim Yukich.
 It was written and produced by Bruce Willis, Paul Flattery and Jim Yukich, and co-written by Bruce DiMattia.

-Avalon (as The Palace) is featured prominently in the film Against All Odds.The punk band Ramones played their 2263rd and final show here on August 6, 1996.
+Avalon (as The Palace) is featured prominently in the films Against All Odds and Boiling Point.

+The punk band Ramones played their 2263rd and final show here on August 6, 1996.
 It was recorded for billboard live for the album We're Outta Here!.
 The building has hosted the American Music Awards.